Conflict Management 1: Conflict Management Styles

-In fact assertiveness doesn’t really fit on this passive-to-aggressive continuum at all.
-Where then does is fit?
+In fact, assertiveness doesn’t really fit on this passive-to-aggressive continuum at all.
+Where then does this fit?
 Perhaps I should begin by describing where it does not fit.
 It is not passive.
 It is not aggressive.
 And it is definitely not passive aggressive!

 Assertiveness is a conflict management style born out of the realisation that process is more important than conflict; that the relationship is worth more than the particular squabble in progress!

 Generally in couple’s therapy by the time that couples get to me their conflict management dynamics are blown to pieces.
 It is all about winning and losing.
 The tiniest issues become sources of fully fledged war.
 There is no perspective, and no attempt to actually understand the other person’s perspective.
 Even when they get their way the relationship continues on a downhill spiral and they both feel miserable.

 They have failed to understand that irrespective of who wins the battle they are both losing the war!

 Assertiveness comes from a position of strength and respect.
 Assertive people pick their battles and decide how important something is to them before engaging in conflict.
 They manage conflict with transparency, allowing the other party to understand both their position and their feelings on the matter.
 They respect themselves in that they stand up for what they believe in – and will not back down if it is important enough (unlike with passive-avoidance).
 Yet they respect the other in that they do not attempt to dominate or subdue them (as would happen with aggression or passive-aggression).